-According to Bubba,”You can barbecue it, boil it, broil it, bake it, sauté it.”
-But we’re going to make tacos with it!
+According to Bubba—you can barbecue it, boil it, broil it, bake it, sauté it—however, we’re going to make tacos with it!
 Shrimp tacos that is.
-Time for an easy, Southern CA version other than plain fish.
-I love seafood, or mariscos as you’ll see on menus all over San Diego and Baja.
-Shrimp—or camarones—are long overdue in my kitchen, so we’re making a light taco version with them, and a few other common ingredients.
-Ours will be dressed with a fresh lime & jalapeño yogurt slaw, and some pico de gallo. though I love crispy fried tacos from time-to-time, we’ll just be sautéing ours with bright flavors & using a Greek yogurt-based sauce.
-This will be healthier, and it will be delicious too!
+Time for a delicious variation to the popular Southern CA fish taco.
+I love seafood, or mariscos as you’ll find on menus all over San Diego & Baja.
+Shrimp (camarones) are long overdue in my kitchen, so we’re making a lighter version of soft tacos using fresh lime, jalapeño yogurt slaw, and some fresh pico de gallo.
+Though I love crispy fried shrimp from time-to-time, we’ll just be sautéing ours with bright flavors & using a Greek yogurt-based white sauce.
+This will be healthier, easy, and delicious!

-You can use pre-cooked shrimp, but I advise to go for the fresh ones, even if it’s a bit more work to shell and de-vein (which is definitely not my favorite thing to do), but it will be worth the effort.
-I bought a little less than a pound of shrimp, which is plenty for two people with some leftover, because we’re using smaller, white corn tortillas.
-I think my favorite part of this meal is the lime cabbage slaw, very flavorful and you’d never guess there is no mayo!
-After the shrimp prepping, this is super quick to make, on any night of the week.
-We’re doing essentially three things: cooking shrimp in a little sauce we’ll mix together, mixing shredded cabbage slaw to top with, and well . . . eating them!
+You can use pre-cooked shrimp, but I advise to go for the fresh ones, even if it’s a bit more work to shell and de-vein (which is definitely not my favorite thing to do), but it’s worth the effort.
+I bought just shy of a pound of shrimp, which is plenty for two people with some leftover (because we’re using smaller tortillas).
+I think my favorite part of this meal is the lime cabbage slaw—very flavorful—and you’d never guess there is no mayo!
+After the shrimp prepping, this is a very recipe, good on any weeknight.
+Essentially,we have to do three things: cook shrimp in a sauce we’ll prep, make shredded cabbage slaw, and eat them!

-Light and healthier, So Cal style, tacos de camerones (Shrimp tacos!) with fresh lime & a jalapeño & yogurt-based slaw mix.
+Light & healthier, So-Cal style, tacos de camerones (Shrimp tacos)!
+We use fresh lime & a jalapeño & yogurt-based slaw mix.
 We’re simply sautéing shrimp with a marinade & making a quick cabbage slaw.
 Perfect on a hot day, lunch or dinner!

 What to get...

-- 1 container fresh salsa or pico de gallo (In refrigerated section at store, I use medium)
+fresh salsa (or pico de gallo, from refrigerated section at store, I use medium heat).

 What to do...